Thousands Flee Outer Banks as Hurricane Felix Approaches

 MANTEO, N.C.
 (AP) _ Thousands of people crowded bridges and ferries Tuesday, fleeing North Carolina’s Outer Banks for the mainland as Hurricane Felix took dead aim at the coast.

-The sky was clear and sunny in the afternoon as the hurricane churned at 80 mph hundreds of miles out at sea, but storm surf already thundered against the beaches.
+A sunny afternoon gave way to a cloudy night sky as the hurricane churned at 80 mph hundreds of miles out at sea, and storm surf already thundered against the beaches.

 Forecasters estimated the broad storm’s most-punishing winds would most likely hit land early Thursday along the North Carolina and Virginia coast.

-Traffic through Manteo, on an island between Nags Head and the mainland, was bumper-to-bumper with cars toting surfboards strapped to their roofs and recreational vehicles pulling jet skis and boats to safety.
+Traffic through Manteo, on an island between Nags Head and the mainland, was bumper-to-bumper during the day with cars toting surfboards strapped to their roofs and recreational vehicles pulling jet skis and boats to safety.

 ``Nobody seemed real scared,″ said tourist Jeff Mahone, stopping for lunch in Manteo with Teresa Dermody after they cut short their Nags Heads vacation and headed back toward Richmond, Va.

-However, at least three people already died in the surf since the weekend, and lifeguards closed East Coast beaches as far north as Maine.
+At least three people died in the surf since the weekend, and lifeguards closed East Coast beaches as far north as Maine.

 In all, about 73,500 residents and tourists were told to evacuate Ocracoke Island, all of Dare County including Hatteras Island, and large parts of Carteret County on the mainland.
 People cannot be forced to leave.

 The Navy sent warships out to open sea from the Norfolk Naval Base in Virginia to keep them from smashing into each other and their piers.
 Military airplanes were flown inland from coastal bases.